ctu-vras/autonomous-robotics/index.md

 layout: home
 nav_order: 1
 ---
-# Autonomous Robotics
+# Autonomous Robotics (ARO)

 {: .warning }
-These pages are still in preparation!
+The content of these pages is the result of bonus tasks done by ARO 2024 students.
+The format and content have varying quality and many improvements are needed.
+[Get 3 bonus points for working on improving these lecture notes!](https://cw.fel.cvut.cz/b242/courses/aro/start#bonus_taskstudent_s_lecture_notes_max_3_points).
+See https://github.com/ctu-vras/autonomous-robotics for contributing options.

 | Date | Lecture | Lecturer |
 | :--------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :------------------------------------ |